Dushistov/flapigen-rs/android-example/README.md

 Then edit `.cargo/config` to point to the toolchains you just generated.

+Finally, wrapping Rust around `jni.h` depends on bindgen, for which you will need libclang installed on your machine.

 ### Invocation

 Gradle will take care of building and deploying the Rust sources.
 Thus, to build